The United Kingdom is a beautiful country with a long and storied history.

 In the far north, you’ll also find the incredible Giant’s Causeway stone columns.
 Legend has it that it was built by an Irish giant named Finn McCool to cross the Irish Sea and face his rival.

 Finally, a trip to Belfast will give you insights into this region’s history and culture.
-Join a free walking tour to discover Belfast, its mysteries, and legends.
+Don’t forget to join one of the many historical tours to discover Belfast, its mysteries, and legends.

 You may also like: 10 Amazing Places to See in Madrid on a Budget